Bound to Disagree: Generalization Bounds via Certifiable Surrogates

 Given two predictors $h, f \in \calH$ such that $h(\bx) = (h(\bx)_1, \ldots, h(\bx)_C)$ and $f(\bx) = (f(\bx)_1, \ldots, f(\bx)_C)$.
 We use $f_{\max}(\bx) = \argmax_j f(\bx)_j$ and $h_{\max}(\bx) = \argmax_k h(\bx)_k$ to simplify the notation.
 Then, the result of \citet{yang2024mind} states that

 For completeness, we restate the proof of this result before continuing on to prove our result.

-The first inequality is the triangular inequality.
-The second inequality can easily be showed with a truth table (see Table~\ref{tab:truth_value}).
+The first inequality is the triangle inequality.
+The second inequality can easily be shown with a truth table (see Table~\ref{tab:truth_value}).

 Equation~\ref{eq:yang} is not computable because it requires knowledge of the true data distribution $\calD$.
 We now extend this result and upperbound the disagreement.
-To do so, we start by applying the binomial test-set bound of Langford (2005) (see \cref{thm:test_set_data}) on the right hand side of \cref{eq:yang}, with $p = \E_{(\bx,y) \sim \calD}\indicator\qty[f_{\max}(\bx) \neq h_{\max}(\bx)]$.
+To do so, we start by applying the binomial test-set bound of Langford (2005) (see \cref{thm:langford2005}) on the right-hand side of \cref{eq:yang}, with $p = \E_{(\bx,y) \sim \calD}\indicator\qty[f_{\max}(\bx) \neq h_{\max}(\bx)]$.

 with

 \end{proof}